-July, 2015: So far this has been my favorite day trip outside of Yellowstone.
-It got me away from the crowds and traffic jams within the park which had really begun to get on my nerves.
+July, 2015: So far this has been my favorite day trip in Wyoming outside of Yellowstone National Park.
+It got me away from the crowds and traffic jams within the park which had really begun to get on my nerves (blog post about that).

 I got onto it (WY-296) from Cody.
 A sign near the start says “Vehicles over 40 feet long not advised on US 212 East.”
-When I first came across this, I figured they were talking about this Chief Joseph Highway, but actually US 212 East (also known as Beartooth Highway) crosses Chief Joseph Highway in about 46 miles, and the turn to the east from there is what is not recommended for larger vehicles due to hairpin curves and steep grades.
-But that’s definitely another road worth taking in a car, as I did on another day and will be doing a separate page on that in the future.
+When I first came across this, I figured they were talking about this Chief Joseph Highway, but actually US 212 East (also known as Beartooth Byway) crosses Chief Joseph Highway in about 46 miles, and the turn to the east from there is what is not recommended for larger vehicles due to hairpin curves and steep grades.
+But that’s definitely another road worth taking in a car.

 Early on, the road already looks promising and the mountains unbelievably huge.
 From what I could see and what I’ve read from others, while there are some steep grades (7%) and sharp curves, this road can be done in an RV and I saw no restrictions for it.
 However, I still like to do these kind of scenic roads in the car which gives more opportunity for stopping, not having to worry about the size of the pulloff.

 The colors and shapes of the roadside rock formations were incredible.

 The road here looks so small winding around the huge mountains.

 One of my favorite vistas and how the land looks so slanted.

 What an amazing road!